Educational Guide

 Wind Resistance

-Important in hurricane/tornado zones
+Critical in hurricane/tornado zones

-Good - but vulnerable at gable ends
+Good - but vulnerable at unbraced gable ends

 Snow/Water Drainage